 FT has a zero tolerance policy towards bribery and corruption.

 FT staff and others working on our behalf must not offer, promise or give a bribe to anyone, and must not request, agree to accept, or take a bribe from anyone.

 FT has in place measures to maintain its high ethical standards and protect its reputation against any allegations of bribery and corruption.
-It is the FT’s policy to compete fairly.
+It is the FT's policy to compete fairly.
 We want to win business because of the quality and competitiveness of our products and services.
 We will not attempt to win on any other basis.
-We seek to positively influence others wherever practical by setting an example and openly refusing to undertake or support bribery as a way of doing business anywhere the world.
+We seek to positively influence others wherever practical by setting an example and openly refusing to undertake or support bribery as a way of doing business anywhere in the world.

 Bribery is illegal